nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can remove a priority tag from an assignment that has a priority tag by specifying the `INDEX` of the assignment you wish to have the priority tag removed.

-For example, `unprioritise 1` will remove the priority tag, if present, of the first assignment in your assignment list.
+For example, `unprioritise 1` will remove the priority tag, if present, of the first assignment in your Assignment List.
 The assignment will now be displayed as usual, but without its priority tag.

 <div markdown="block" class="alert alert-primary">

 **:clipboard: Pointers to note:**<br>
 * At least one `INDEX` must be present.
 For example, `unprioritise` is invalid.
-* The `INDEX` must be found in your assignment list.
+* The `INDEX` must be found in your Assignment List.
 </div>

 <div style="page-break-after: always;"></div>